Skill Demand Index

 Which roles need Technical Program Management most:

-Other positions drive 75% of demand.
-Software Engineering also frequently list Technical Program Management as a requirement.
-Skills commonly paired with Technical Program Management include Cross-Functional Orchestration.
+Other positions drive 50% of demand.
+Data Analysis and Software Engineering also frequently list Technical Program Management as a requirement.
+Skills commonly paired with Technical Program Management include GTM and Financial Systems and Distributed Systems.

 Depth Level Distribution